On the properties of Northcott and Narkiewicz for elliptic curves: Introduction

 Let $\Q^\tr$ be the field of the totally real algebraic numbers.
 Note that $\Q^\tr$ is a proper subfield of $\Q^\real$.

 \begin{theorem} Let $E$ be an elliptic curve defined over $\Q^\tr$.
 Then, $E(\Q^\tr)$ does not have Property $\N$. \end{theorem}

 For any number field $K$, let $K^\cc$ be the cyclotomic closure of $K$, and let $K^\ab$ be the abelian closure of $K$.
-That is, $K^\cc$ is the field generated over $K$ by all the roots of unity, and $K^\ab$ is the compositum of all the abelian extensions over $K$.
+That is, $K^\cc$ is the field generated over $K$ by all the roots of unity, and $K^\ab$ is the compositum of all the abelian extensions of $K$.
+Clearly, $K^\cc$ is a subfield of $K^\ab$.
+By the Kronecker-Weber theorem, we have $\Q^\ab = \Q^\cc$.
+However, this is not true in general if $K \ne \Q$.